Battle of Dien Bien Phu: US participation

-Before the battle started both British and American missions visited Diên Biên Phu, to complete an assessment and left.
+Before the battle started both British and American missions visited Diên Biên Phu to complete an assessment, and then left.

-The fall of Diên Biên Phu was a disaster not just for France but also for the United States who, by 1954, were underwriting 80% of French expenditures in Indochina.
-According to the Mutual Defense Assistance Act, the United States provided the French with material aid during the battle – aircraft (supplied by the USS Saipan), weapons, mechanics, 24 CIA/CAT pilots, and U.S. Air Force maintenance crews.
+The fall of Diên Biên Phu was a disaster not just for France but also for the United States who, by 1954, was underwriting 80% of French expenditures in Indochina.
+According to the Mutual Defense Assistance Act, the United States provided the French with material aid during the battle – aircraft (supplied by the USS Saipan), weapons, mechanics, 24 CIA/CAT pilots, and US Air Force maintenance crews.

 The United States nevertheless intentionally avoided overt direct intervention.
 In February 1954, following the French occupation of Điện Biên Phủ, Democratic senator Michael Mansfield asked the United States Defense Secretary, Charles Erwin Wilson, whether the United States would send naval or air units if the French were subjected to greater pressure there, but Wilson replied that "for the moment there is no justification for raising United States aid above its present level".
-On 31 March, following the fall of Beatrice, Gabrielle, and Anne-Marie, a panel of U.S. Senators and Representatives questioned the US Chairman of the Joint Chiefs of Staff, Admiral Arthur W. Radford, about the possibility of US involvement.
-Radford concluded it was too late for the U.S. Air Force which had the potential to use its Philippines based B-29s against the Viet Minh heavy artillery.
+On 31 March, following the fall of Beatrice, Gabrielle, and Anne-Marie, a panel of US Senators and Representatives questioned the US Chairman of the Joint Chiefs of Staff, Admiral Arthur W. Radford, about the possibility of US involvement.
+Radford concluded it was too late for the US Air Force which had the potential to use its Philippines-based B-29s against the Viet Minh heavy artillery.
 A proposal for direct intervention was unanimously voted down by the committee three days later, which "concluded that intervention was a positive casus belli (act of war)".

 Both Eisenhower and the Secretary of State John Foster Dulles then pressed the British and other allies in a joint military operation.
 Prime Minister Winston Churchill and Foreign Secretary Anthony Eden refused, but agreed on a collective security arrangement for the region which could be agreed at the Geneva conference.
-For the Americans, in particular Dulles, this wasn't enough.
+For the Americans, in particular Dulles, this was not enough.
 Britain, already for some years involved in the Malayan Emergency, was concerned at the American alarmism in the region, but was unaware of the scale of US financial aid and covert involvement in the Indochina war.